vfiftyfive/StatefulSets-devops-playground/main.md

 marvel-frontend   ClusterIP   10.43.44.204   <none>        8080/TCP   2m8s
 ```

-9. `Task 21`: Check Application is connected to the backend MongoDB collection.
+9. `Task 21`: Check the application is connected to the backend MongoDB collection.

 There are 3 ways to access the application:
 - If you have used `NodePort`, then simply connect to any node on the unprivileged port displayed in the service description.
 In the example of `Task 20`, you can open your browser and connect to `http://<kubernetes-node>:31730`